AI @ UnitedHealth

 2022 Q3

-UnitedHealth initiated AI efforts through the AVA program incorporating chatbots and AI-enhanced human agents to collect patient data.
+UnitedHealth initiated AI adoption with the AVA program employing chatbots and AI-enhanced human agents to collect patient data, marking the start of AI integration in its operations.